The views and opinions expressed are those of the author and do not necessarily represent the views or opinions of EAB.

 - Implement a new Talent Management Software (TMS) system

-Small applicant pools and employee retention is a struggle that we are all facing, and we should not allow our processes and procedures burden our university in obtaining the overall strategic objectives.
-By implementing these new processes and procedures, we will meet our strategic goals and hire great employees that will enhance our mission to engage students in educational, research, and creative endeavors.
-This ultimately empowers our graduates to have fulfilling careers and meaningful lives enriched by lifelong learning and service, while we enhance the economic, environmental, and social vitality of our community, our state, and our world.
+Our applicant pools and employee retention is a struggle that we are all facing, and we should not allow our processes and procedures burden our University in obtaining the overall strategic objectives.
+By implementing these new processes and procedures we will meet our strategic goals and hire great employees that will enhance our mission to engage students in educational, research, and creative endeavors that empower our graduates to have fulfilling careers and meaningful lives enriched by lifelong learning and service, while we enhance the economic, environmental, and social vitality of our community, our state, and our world.

 See the fellows' blogs from the capstone projects